pastelsky/network-idle-callback/README.md

 ## Usage
 ### Setup
 `networkIdleCallback` uses a serviceworker to detect network activity.
-The easiest way to begin monitoring network activity is by importing the script into your serviceworker, and wrapping your fetch calls as such.
+The easiest way to begin monitoring network activity is by importing the script into your serviceworker, and wrapping your fetch calls as such -

 ```js
 // via CDN